mitosisX/limekit-docs/source/app-object.rst

 .. function:: extractZip(zip, destination)

-   Extract the content of a zip file to some destination
+   Extracts the content of a zip file to some destination

 .. function:: checkIfFolder(path)